zuozhenggh/learning-library/data-management-library/odi/odi_basic/odi12c-mappings-1/odi12c-mappings-1.md

 | CRE\_DATE      | Today's date                         | SYSDATE                 |
 | UPD\_DATE      | Today's date            | SYSDATE                 |

-## **Step 2:** Creating the Mapping
+## **STEP 2:** Creating the Mapping

 This section describes how to create the Load TRG\_CUSTOMER mapping.
 To create the Load TRG\_CUSTOMER mapping perform the following procedure:
 1. Insert a New Mapping

 To create a new mapping:
-   1. In Designer Navigator, expand the Demo project node in the Projects accordion.
+   • In Designer Navigator, expand the Demo project node in the Projects accordion.
-   2. Expand the Sales Administration node.
+   • Expand the Sales Administration node.
-   3. In the Sales Administration folder, right-click the Mapping node and select **New Mapping**:
+   • In the Sales Administration folder, right-click the Mapping node and select **New Mapping**:

  ![](./images/mapping_new_instance.png)

-   4. Enter the name of your mapping (Load TRG\_CUSTOMER) in the Name field:
+   • Enter the name of your mapping (Load TRG\_CUSTOMER) in the Name field:

   ![](./images/mapping_editor.png)

- Ensure the *Create Empty Dataset* option is not selected.
+ • Ensure the *Create Empty Dataset* option is not selected.

-## **Step 3:** Define the Target
+## **STEP 3:** Define the Target

 The target is the element that will be loaded by the mapping.

 **To insert the target in the Load TRG\_CUSTOMER mapping:**

-1. Verify you are in the Logical tab of the Mapping Editor.
+• Verify you are in the Logical tab of the Mapping Editor.

-2. In the Designer Navigator, expand the Models accordion and the *Sales Administration* model.
+• In the Designer Navigator, expand the Models accordion and the *Sales Administration* model.

-3. Select TRG\_CUSTOMER datastore under the *Sales Administration* model and drag it into the mapping editor
+• Select TRG\_CUSTOMER datastore under the *Sales Administration* model and drag it into the mapping editor

   ![](./images/selecting_the_target.png)

-## **Step 4:** Define the Source
+## **STEP 4:** Define the Source

 The source datastores contain data used to load the target datastore.
 Two types of datastores can be used as a mapping source: datastores from the models and reusable mappings.
 This example uses datastores from the *Orders Application* and *Parameters* models.